When do in-person services take place?

 Are worship services still offered online?

-Yes, worship services continue to be offered online each week and can be found HERE.
+Yes, worship services continue to be offered online each week on YouTube.

 Will there be communion?

-We will be offering communion as a part of our services in a socially distant and safe way with a dismissal from the service for each group following their participation in communion.
-We will provide gluten free and non-alcoholic options as we have traditionally done as well as pre-packaged elements for those wishing this additional precaution.
-Individuals desiring gluten free or non-alcoholic pre-packaged options can receive both together.
+We will be offering communion as a part of our services allowing for appropriate social distancing.
+We will provide gluten-free and non-alcoholic options as we have traditionally done as well as pre-packaged elements for those wishing this additional precaution.
+Individuals desiring gluten-free or non-alcoholic pre-packaged options can receive both together.

 Will there be singing?